entekadesign/kobold-alarm-clock-card/README.md

 ### Kiosk mode

-If you would like to eliminate the HA header and sidebar from the Kobold main view, do the following.
+If you would like to eliminate the HA header and sidebar from the Kobold main view, do the following:

 1. On your device, install a kiosk browser, such as [*Kiosk+* for iOS](https://apps.apple.com/us/app/kiosk/id1239509744) or [*Fully-Kiosk Browser* for Android](https://www.fully-kiosk.com) or [*OpenKiosk* for other platforms](https://openkiosk.mozdevgroup.com/download.html).